jsong2333333/TrojAI_Summary/README.md

-# round-10
+# round-11
-This repo is for TrojAI round 10.
+This repo is for TrojAI round 11.
-- COCO category label file under /cat_label/coco-labels-paper.txt is obtained from the git repository: https://github.com/amikelive/coco-labels.
 - conda env create -f environment.yml